networkbiolab/WEoN/docs/use_instructions.rst

 - **Required data**

-In order to use WEoN FlyT, you need to provide at least three required data as listed as follow:
+In order to use Fly T-WEoN, you need to provide at least three required data as listed as follow:

 	1. **Network Definition**: This field corresponds to the reference GRN to which apply filters to generate the weighted GRN.
 We provide three references networks, which were constructed within a different cut-off of 1500, 2000, and 5000 nucleotides: if a Transcription Factor Binding Site or other regulatory element is contained in the cut-off upstream the Transcription Start Site of Drosophila melanogaster genes, then the GRN defines a connection between gene and regulator.

-	2. **Expression File**: WEoN FlyT employs RNA-seq data to filter out absent transcription factors and miRNAs from the Reference GRN.
+	2. **Expression File**: Fly T-WEoN employs RNA-seq data to filter out absent transcription factors and miRNAs from the Reference GRN.
 The RNA-seq data must be provided formatted in a two-columns file separated by tabulations.
 The first column is the gene name while the second is the expression of the corresponding gene.
 Expression could be reported as read counts, reads per kilobase million (RPKM) or fragments per kilobase million (FPKM).
 Data must be a single experiment or the average value of the experimental replication.

 	..
-WEoN FlyT use an internal dictionary to match gene names from the Reference Network and the Expression File.
+Fly T-WEoN use an internal dictionary to match gene names from the Reference Network and the Expression File.
 ES NECESARIO?

 	3. **Result folder**: A folder where results will be placed.